 - The garage door opener is the box at the end of the rail opposite the door.
 It contains the motor and gears that make everything work.
-Using the belt or chain, that motor pulls the trolley toward it to open the door and pushes the trolley away to close the door.
+The motor uses either a belt or a chain to pull the trolley toward it to open the door and push the trolley away to close the door.

 - The supports hang all the components from the ceiling.